 Once you detox from alcohol, your work is not over.
-If you detox from alcohol and do not continue treatment for your alcohol addiction with counseling and therapy, you won’t be able to continue your life as an alcohol-free individual.
-You must dig into the root cause of your drinking.
-If you are more than a social drinker, there is something that you don’t want to think about or don’t want to face in your life and you are drinking alcohol as a way to suppress these feelings.
+If you detox from alcohol and do not continue treatment for your alcohol addiction with counseling and therapy, you won’t be able to maintain your life as an alcohol-free individual.
+You must dig into the cause of your drinking.
+If you are more than a social drinker, there is something that you don’t want to think about or don’t want to face in your life, and you are drinking alcohol as a way to suppress these feelings.
 It might be sadness, anger, or any emotion that you don’t want to have to deal with or admit, even to yourself.
 Therefore, you drink, and when these feelings come back, you drink some more.

 Inpatient Treatment for Alcohol Addiction